GrapheneCt/TransparentImpose/README.md

 # TransparentImpose

-Plugin for PS Vita that makes impose menu (the one that appears after long PS button press) transparent.
+Plugin for PS Vita that makes impose menu (the one that appears after long PS button press) and power off menu transparent.

 Install under *main